AlexPedre/NuClust/README.md

 # NuClust
-NUPACK custering tool and 3D DNA builder
+NUPACK custering tool and DNA structure builder

 ## Overview
 **NuClust** is a C++ program designed for **biological sequence analysis** and **clustering** (e.g., DNA or RNA).